wdawson/okta.github.io/_source/quickstart-fragments/vue/default-example.md

 At the end of the Vue instructions you can choose your server type to learn more about post-authentication workflows, such as verifying tokens that your Vue application can send to your server.

+> If you would prefer to download a complete sample application, please visit [Vue Sample Applications for Okta][].

 ## Prerequisites
 * If you do not already have a **Developer Edition Account**, you can create one at [https://developer.okta.com/signup/](https://developer.okta.com/signup/).
 * If you don't have a Vue app, or are new to Vue, please start with the [Vue CLI](https://github.com/vuejs/vue-cli) guide.
 It will walk you through the creation of a Vue app, creating [routers](https://router.vuejs.org/en/essentials/getting-started.html), and other Vue.js development essentials.